 SLEEPOVER

-We had another commitment later that evening but, on our way home, picked up Levi’s two closest friends – who had also been at the party – and they came for a sleepover.
+We had another commitment later that evening but, on our way home, picked up Indy’s two closest friends – who had also been at the party – and they came for a sleepover.
 Indy’s first ever!
 It was fun, though there wasn’t much sleeping.
 They raided his remaining Halloween candy stash at 10:30 pm, were giggling until 11:30…and were up by 5:30 am.
 Oof.

 I made a special breakfast per Indy’s request – Cinnamon Coffee Cake – and prepped smoothies to go along with it.
 They tried to do all sorts of trick shots and did summersaults on the mattresses.